backstage/backstage/plugins/pagerduty/api-report.md

 export { pagerDutyPlugin };
 export { pagerDutyPlugin as plugin };

-// Warning: (ae-missing-release-tag) "Service" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PagerDutyService" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type Service = {
+export type PagerDutyService = {
   id: string;
   name: string;
   html_url: string;
   integrationKey: string;
   escalation_policy: {
     id: string;
-    user: User;
+    user: PagerDutyUser;
     html_url: string;
   };
 };

-// Warning: (ae-missing-release-tag) "ServiceResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PagerDutyServiceResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type ServiceResponse = {
+export type PagerDutyServiceResponse = {
-  service: Service;
+  service: PagerDutyService;
 };

-// Warning: (ae-missing-release-tag) "TriggerAlarmRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PagerDutyTriggerAlarmRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type TriggerAlarmRequest = {
+export type PagerDutyTriggerAlarmRequest = {
   integrationKey: string;
   source: string;
   description: string;
   userName: string;
+};

+// Warning: (ae-missing-release-tag) "PagerDutyUser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type PagerDutyUser = {
+  id: string;
+  summary: string;
+  email: string;
+  html_url: string;
+  name: string;
 };

 // Warning: (ae-forgotten-export) The symbol "TriggerButtonProps" needs to be exported by the entry point index.d.ts